The rotating normal form of braids is regular: Regularity

 \section{Regularity}

-In this section we will show that the language of $\nn$-rotating words, denoted by~$R_\nn$, is regular, \ie, there exists a finite-state automaton recognizing the language of $\nn$-rotating words.
-As the rotating normal form is defined using right division it is more natural for an automaton to read words from the right.
-For $\ww=\xx_0\cdot...\cdot\xx_\kk$ an $\SPBKL\nn$-word we will denote by $\Pi(\ww)$ the mirror word~$\xx_\kk\cdot...\cdot\xx_0$.
+In this section we will show that the language of $\nn$-rotating words, denoted by~$R_\nn$ is regular, \ie, there exists a finite state automaton recognizing the $\nn$-rotating words.
+As the rotating normal form is defined using right division it is more natural for an automaton to read word from the right.
+For $\ww=\xx_0\cdot...\cdot\xx_\kk$ an $\SPBKL\nn$-word we will denote by $\Pi(\ww)$ the word $\xx_\kk\cdot...\cdot\xx_0$.
 By Theorem~1.2.8 of~\cite{Epstein1992} the language $R_\nn$ is regular if and only if the language~$\Pi(R_\nn)$ is.
 In this section we will construct an automaton recognizing $\Pi(R_\nn)$.